Towards a successful career

 - examine the impact of coaching on the resources, work life skills and well-being at work of young employees and their settlement at work.

 Materials and techniques

-In the first phase of the study, information on young employees' work life experiences and the development needs of workplaces was collected.
+In the first phase of the study we collected data on the work experiences of young people and the development needs at workplaces.
 We interviewed young employees and their supervisors.
-In addition, we conducted an online survey for young employees in various professions.
-Based on this information, we developed an online coaching programme to support the competence and well-being of young employees.
+We also implemented an online survey on young employees in various fields.
+We used this information to develop an online course to support the competence and wellbeing of young employees.

 Results and effectiveness

 The project results in research-based methods that can be used to support young employees.
 The information generated in the study can be used to strengthen and support the competence and well-being at work of young employees as well as to develop supervisory work.

 The main implementer of the project is the Finnish Institute of Occupational Health.
 The project is being implemented in cooperation with the workplaces.
 The cooperation network includes the City of Helsinki, City of Espoo, Tokmanni, Med Group Oy, Broman Group Oy, S-ryhmä, AFRY, Suomalainen Kirjakauppa, S-pankki, Fujitsu Finland and SOL.
 We are also inviting new companies to join us.

 Finnish Work Environment Fund, Finnish Institute of Occupational Health and workplaces